salte-io/ng-currency/README.md

 * Optional fraction places value.
 The default remains 2 decimal places.
 * You can redraw all directives broadcasting "currencyRedraw" event.
 * Enable/Disable show zeroes using display-zeroes 'true' or 'false'
+* Not isolated scope.
+It plays well with others directives!

 ## Versions

+* 0.10.x vs 0.9.x

+Now directive plays well with others directives, mainly "scope" was removed and now only use attrs variables.
+**If you migrate from 0.9.x!** Main impact in this new change is if you use something like min="minvar", you should change it to min="{{minvar}}".

 * 0.9.x vs 0.8.x